sivasankaran1999/Sivasankaran.github.io/README.md

 - Spearheaded database management of clients' bank records by revamping credit card encryption pipelines, including CVV and PIN generation, resulting in a 26% increase in credit card approvals.
 - Reduced customer transaction failure errors by 32% by analyzing transactional failure occurrences in IBM DB2 database and formulating SQL queries to generate root cause analysis reports.
 - Documented end-to-end process flow of the credit approval pipeline, including Entity Relationship Diagrams (ERDs) of databases and cost estimates per thousand approvals, using Atlassian tools and Confluence.

+## Projects

+## Supply Chain Data Analytics – FMCG Domain

+- Achieved a **92% issue resolution accuracy** in service levels at AtliQ Mart in the FMCG domain by creating interactive dashboards with key performance indicators (KPIs) such as Line-fill-rate (LOFR%) and Volume-fill-rate (VOFR%).
+- Enhanced AtliQ Mart's service capacity by **9%** by analyzing patterns in delivery fulfillment ratios, leading to improvements in metrics like on-time and in-full delivery and overall customer satisfaction.
+- Identified **27% potential cost savings** during the expansion phase by leveraging data-driven insights to support informed decision-making.